 - The majority of accidents which occur will be of a minor nature, caused by falling or playground rough and tumble.
 These will usually result in minor injuries, such as a grazed knee or bruising.
-After treatment and comforting the accident should be carefully recorded in the accident book by the member of staff dealing with the accident with the relevant details. - Accidents requiring Green Slips will be completed by: - o The Office Staff if the accident occurs at Break time - Mid Day First Aiders at Mid Day - o Reception First Aid trained Support Staff if the accident occurs in the Reception Playground during lesson time - o Nursery First Aid trained Support Staff if the accident occurs in the Nursery - Class Teachers are the given Green Slips for the children in their classes at the end of Break and Lunchtimes so they are able to monitor the child. - Disposable gloves and aprons should be worn where necessary. - Parents will be informed of a child's injuries according to the level of the injury by: - verbal message at the end of the day - o a Parent Mail message - o green slip detailing the accident - o telephone call
+After treatment and comforting the accident should be carefully recorded in the accident book by the member of staff dealing with the accident with the relevant details. - Accidents requiring Green Slips will be completed by: - The Office Staff if the accident occurs at Break time - Mid Day First Aiders at Mid Day - o Reception First Aid trained Support Staff if the accident occurs in the Reception Playground during lesson time - o Nursery First Aid trained Support Staff if the accident occurs in the Nursery - o Sunshine/Orchard First Aid trained Support Staff if the accident occurs in either the Sunshine or Orchard Classrooms - Class Teachers are the given Green Slips for the children in their classes at the end of Break and Lunchtimes so they are able to monitor the child - Disposable gloves and aprons should be worn where necessary.
+These can be found at all first aid points and in all class Bodily Fluids Kit Yellow Boxes. - If an injury requires a Green Slip parents will be informed on the day of the accident via verbal message at the end of the day, green slip detailing the accident or telephone call.